quinqu/echo-server/README.md

 $ cd echo-server
 ```

-To avoid using `./binary-name` to execute the binary, copy the binary file to your `/usr/local/bin/` path.
+*To avoid using `./binary-name` to execute the binary, copy the binary file to your `/usr/local/bin/` path.*

-Echo server start:
-*creates server that serves traffic over https*
+Echo server start (creates server that serves traffic over https):

 ```
 // from project root